 |Translates program one statement at a time.||Scans the entire program and translates it as a whole into machine code.|

-|It takes less amount of time to analyze the source code but the overall execution time is slower.||It takes large amount of time to analyze the source code but the overall execution time is comparatively faster.|
+|Interpreters usually take less amount of time to analyze the source code.
+However, the overall execution time is comparatively slower than compilers.||Compilers usually take a large amount of time to analyze the source code.
+However, the overall execution time is comparatively faster than interpreters.|

-|No intermediate object code is generated, hence are memory efficient.||Generates intermediate object code which further requires linking, hence requires more memory.|
+|No Object Code is generated, hence are memory efficient.||Generates Object Code which further requires linking, hence requires more memory.|